ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

         --The Builders(ClassEntity and Method) are complete and ready to create the classes of their correspondent type These builders are crucial for this scenario
 When:
+        -We have finished the analysis of code files and have all the Method, ClassEntity and MethodInstance Builders -Start building the ClassEntities(which also build the Methods they belong to) -Also start building the MethodInstances
-        -We need the Callsites to be completed so that we can start making Diagrams
+        -After building the MethodInstances, start defining their types -We need the Callsites to be completed so that we can start making Diagrams
 Then:
-        -ClassEntityBuilders use the inheritance manager to link the ClassEntities with their inherited classes -Build all the ClassEntities, which will then build the Methods -Make the MethodBuilders store their built Method to the MethodDictionaryManager, which will be used for the resolution of Instances
+        -ClassEntityBuilders use the inheritance manager to link the ClassEntities with their inherited classes -Make the MethodBuilders store their built Method to the MethodDictionaryManager, which will be used for the resolution of MethodInstances
-        ---(BIG STEP)Pass through all the List of MethodInstances with unknown type and call the "SolveTypesOfAliases()" method, which will solve the type of the components if this MethodInstance(owner class name and parameters) and then query the methodDictionary for the Method object containing the correspondent signature
+        ---(BIG STEP)Pass through all the List of MethodInstances with unknown type and call the "SolveTypesOfComponents()" method, which will solve the type of the components of this MethodInstance(owner class name, parameters and all the property chains) and then query the methodDictionary for the actual Method represented by the MethodInstance
-                -If the method found a match, then set the respective data and remove itself from the list of MethodInstances with undefined callsite
+                -If the methodInstance found a match, then set the respective data and remove itself from the list of MethodInstances with undefined callsite
         -Keep going until a max number of attempts since there may be methodCalls that can't be tracked
 Result:
-        -The ClassEntityManager has all the ClassEntities with the respective Methods which contain their Callsites to all the parts of the code and we have finished the code analysis
+        -The ClassEntityManager has all the ClassEntities with the respective Methods which contain their Callsites defined to all the parts of the code thanks to the MethodInstances and we have finished the code analysis

 //===========================   「 Feature 」     ※ MethodDictionaryInstance